Q-Zee/DWave/README.md

 # Solvers using the DWave Quantum Annealing Computer

+## Introduction

+Before diving into the more complex solver for aviation (Example 3 below), consider examples 1 and 2 below solving small toy problems and which gives a perspective on the Quantum Annealing approach to solving optimization problems.

 ## Example 1 - 🐺 🐐 🥗 Solving the Wolf-Goat-Cabbage riddle using CQM

 This is a nice little problem for the Quantum Annealer to solve using CQM.